Overview¶

 pip install magentic

-or using poetry
+or using uv

-poetry add magentic
+uv add magentic

 Configure your OpenAI API key by setting the OPENAI_API_KEY